-George Simms is a collator, collaborator, researcher, coder & hacker, teacher and queer instigator.
-In her work, she co-creates and develop social and technical practices, protocols and infrastructures to enable accessible configurations of network infrastructures.
+I am a collator, collaborator, researcher, coder & hacker, teacher and queer instigator.
+In my work, I collectively develop social and technical practices, protocols and infrastructures to make room for accessible configurations of network infrastructures.

-She is currently finishing to write up her PhD (Sept 2025) on critical access & queer methods towards infrastructural coalition.
-She is a founding member of In-grid, a London base trans*feminist digital arts collective that brings together technical infrastructures, workshops & skills shares, as well as events & parties.
-She is also a sysadmin of the cozy-cloud.net, maintaining a server to enable network practices through critical access and interdependence.
+I am currently finishing to write up my PhD (Sept 2025) on critical access & queer methods towards infrastructural coalition.
+I am also a founding member of In-grid, a London base trans*feminist digital arts collective that brings together technical infrastructures, workshops & skills shares, as well as events & parties.
+I am also a sysadmin of the cozy-cloud.net, maintaining a server to bringing network practices in touch with critical access and crip hacking expertise.

 If you want to talk, request a CV, or even collaborate!
-Do reach out to hello@georgesimms.net
+Do reach out to hello [at] georgesimms.net

-I often work as a freelance, collaborating with and developing for different international artists and researchers.
-I often take on a role of translating technical models, concepts and algorithms into accessible creative dialogues through artistic methods.
+I often work as a freelancer, collaborating with and developing for different international artists and researchers.
+I often take on a role of making room within technical systems, concepts and algorithms for accessible and creative dialogues through artistic methods.

 Working with Victor Bedo at the IXDM, I developed the web app that enabled the community to train their own food distribution system.
 I also helped to run workshops with the community and iterate it with their feedback from field tests.